raditya1117/HoneyBadger/fastapi-testing/article.md

 ```py
 INFO:     127.0.0.1:53822 - "POST /calculate/ HTTP/1.1" 404 Not Found
 ```
+In addition to built-in errors and exceptions, we can also define custom execeptions based on business logic.
+Let's discuss how to do so.

 ### Custom exceptions

- We can also define custom FastAPI exceptions by inheriting built-in FastAPI exceptions.
-AFter defining the exception, we can register exception handlers using the `@app.exception_handler` decorator to handle the exception.
-For example,
+We can define custom FastAPI exceptions for handling errors due to business logic by inheriting built-in Python exception classes.
+In the custom exception, we can define any number of attributes to store the information about the error.
+After defining the exception, we can create exception handlers to handle the custom exception.

+For example, we can create a custom `InvalidOperationError` exception by inheriting the Python `Exception` class to handle errors due to unsupported `operation` in the API requests to the calculator app.
+Next, we can create an exception handler using the `@app.exception_handler` decorator to handle the `InvalidOperationError` by raising an HTTPException to get the output for the API call.

+After defining the exception along with the exception handler, we can raise the custom exception from anywhere in the code and it gets handled by the exception handler.

 ```py
 from fastapi import FastAPI, HTTPException,Request